Dhampir

 Speed 30 ft.

 Alignment.
 Choose one of the alignments approved by your GM.
 Typical Dhampirs tend towards Lawful and Good or Evil alignments.
 Creature Type.
 You are a Humanoid.
 Size.
 You are Medium or Small.
 Your height and weight are about the same as a Human (or your non-vampire parent).
 Speed.
 Your land Speed is 30 feet.
 Languages.
 You can speak, read, and write Common and Necrol.
 Life Span.
-Dhampirs mature around the age of 10-20, and can seemingly live forever due to their Blood Curse.
+Dhampirs mature around the age of 10-20, and can seemingly live forever due to their Blood Curse (age 100x slower than non-vampire bloodline).

 Superior Darkvision.
 You have Darkvision with a range of 120 feet.
 Between Life and Death.
 You detect as Undead for spells and effects.
 This only counts for spells that detect Undead.
 Sunlight Sensitivity.
 You have Disadvantage on Attack Rolls and on Wisdom (Perception) checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight.
 Touch of the Grave.
 You have Resistance to Necrotic Damage, and you have Advantage on Saving Throws against being Diseased.
 Furthermore, you have a +2 bonus to all Death Saving Throws you make.
 Blood Curse.
 Once per week, you must partake in the blood of another creature in order to replace your own blood to survive.
 If you fail to do so for a week, you gain a level of Exhaustion per day afterwards.
 This Exhaustion cannot be removed until you consume the blood of another humanoid, at which point all Exhaustion gained this way is removed.
 Fangs.
-Your fangs are natural weapons, which you can use to make Unarmed Strikes.
-If you hit with them, you deal Piercing Damage equal to 1d4 + your Strength or Dexterity modifier, instead of the normal damage for an Unarmed Strike.
-While you are missing half or more of your Hit Points, you have Advantage on Attack Rolls you make with your Fangs.
+Your fangs are natural weapons you have Proficiency with, that you can use to harm others.
+You use your Strength or Dexterity modifier for the attack and damage rolls of your fangs, which deal 1d4 Piercing damage on a hit.
+This damage increases to 1d6 when you reach level 11.
+Furthermore, you have Advantage on attack rolls using your fangs while you are Bloodied.
 Invigorate.
 When you successfully deal damage to a living creature with blood using your Fangs, you can regain a number of Hit Points equal to the damage dealt.
 Any excess healing can be converted into Temporary Hit Points.
 Using this trait counts as a source of blood for your Blood Curse trait.
 You can use this benefit a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 Heritages